dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1717: International law promotes peace but may fail.
+### T1717: International law aims for peace and justice but isn’t always effective.

 |Support|
 |---|